ChainSecurity/deployment_validation/README.md

 **Please note the following restrictions/requirements**:

-1. While Blockscout and Etherscan API keys are optional, at least one of them is required to determine the deployment transaction of a contract.
-If you provide neither, you are limited to local RPC nodes with less than 100 blocks.
+1. The Blockscout API is required to fetch the transaction hashes of a contract.
+This API can only be omitted if you fetch transactions based on events.
-2. A Blockscout API key allows for faster execution.
+2. The Etherscan API is optional but can be used instead of Blockscout to fetch the deployment transaction of a contract.
 3. Your RPC node **must** support either `debug_traceTransaction` or `trace_transaction`.
-4. Your RPC node **should** support `debug_traceTransaction` with [opcode logger](https://geth.ethereum.org/docs/developers/evm-tracing/built-in-tracers#struct-opcode-logger) enabled.
-Otherwise, `dv` won't be able to decode mapping keys.
+4. For faster execution, your RPC node **may** support `debug_traceTransaction` with [opcode logger](https://geth.ethereum.org/docs/developers/evm-tracing/built-in-tracers#struct-opcode-logger) enabled.
+Otherwise, `dv` will locally re-execute all transactions which might increase execution time.
 5. For faster execution, your RPC node **may** support `debug_storageRangeAt`.

-The RPC provider [QuickNode](https://www.quicknode.com/) supports all aforementioned requirements.
-A full list of supported RPC providers may be added here at a later point in time.

 To run `dv`, you can either [build from source](#building-from-source) it or use the pre-configured [Docker](#using-docker) image.